 About Canon M50

-Canon M50 is a mirrorless camera that has a small and compact design.
-Other than visual aspects it’s also a perfect tool for those who are starting with their photography career.
+The Canon M50 is a mirrorless camera with a small and compact design.
+In addition to its visual appeal, it is an ideal tool for those embarking on their photography careers.

-The camera has a powerful DIGIC 8 processor, dual-pixel autofocus, 4K video, vari angle touchscreen, built-in flash, shoots in 10fps, 24.1 MP APS C sensor, and many other specs that are just perfect for an entry-level camera with affordable price.
+It features a powerful DIGIC 8 processor, dual-pixel autofocus, 4K video capability, vari-angle touchscreen, built-in flash, 10fps shooting, a 24.1 MP APS C sensor, and many other specs that are typically found in more expensive models.
+These features come at an affordable price, making the M50 an excellent entry-level camera.

 Read more: Canon M50 review.